antonia-had/Hadjimichael-etal_2021_JWRPM/README.md

 ## Reproduce my experiment

-1. Install the software components required to conduct the experiment from [Contributing modeling software](#contributing-modeling-software)
-2. Download and install the supporting input data required to conduct the experiment from [Input data](#input-data)
+1. Install all package dependencies listed in environment.yml using "conda env create --file environment.yml"
-3. Run the following scripts in the `workflow` directory to re-create this experiment:
+2. Run the following script in the `workflow` directory to re-create this experiment:

 | Script Name | Description | How to Run |
 | --- | --- | --- |